MCP Server Overview

 MCP Server Not Responding

-Problem: The AI agent cannot communicate with the MCP server or tools are not available.
+Problem: Your MCP client cannot communicate with the MCP server or tools are not available.

 Solution:

-• Check that your MCP server configuration file has the correct URL and format
+https://mcp.equinix.com/<service>, where<service>is the Equinix MCP server you are trying to use - Check that your MCP client configuration file has the correct URL and format

-• Restart your AI agent to reinitialize the MCP server connection
+- Restart your MCP client to reinitialize the MCP server connection

-• Review the MCP server logs in your AI agent for specific error messages
+- Review the MCP server logs in your MCP client for specific error messages

 Permission Denied Errors